Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Model for Mapping and Sinusoidal Regression

 \section{Model for Mapping and Sinusoidal Regression}

-The signal $d(t)$ in Equation~(\ref{eq:ITD_equation}) is sinusoidal with its amplitude $A=2b\cos\theta$ and phase angle $\varphi$ that corresponds to the azimuth angle of the sound source.
+The signal $d(t)$ in Equation~\eqref{eq:ITD_equation} is sinusoidal with its amplitude $A=2b\cos\theta$ and phase angle $\varphi$ that corresponds to the azimuth angle of the sound source.
 Since the frequency, $\omega$, of $d\left(t\right)$ is the known rotational speed of the microphone array, the localization task (i.e., identifying $\theta$ and $\ensuremath{\varphi}$) is to estimate the amplitude and phase angle of $d\left(t\right)$, i.e., $A$ and $\beta$.
-Consider a general form of $d(t)$ expressed as